 Join IOL's virtual 'pub quiz' at 7.30pm tonight

-Cape Town - It may be a new month but we're still under Level 4 lockdown, and while you're staying home and staying safe, exercise your brain and sharpen your wits by joining IOL's virtual pub quiz.
+Cape Town - The first week of Level 4 lockdown is all but over, and while you're staying home and staying safe, exercise your brain and sharpen your wits by joining IOL's virtual pub quiz.

 So grab your lockdown housemates or go it alone and come test your general knowledge with us while having loads of fun.